A Day in the Life: The Schedule of a Freelance Nurse Writer

 It’s crucial to start your day with a morning routine.
 For some, journaling or taking a walk may be beneficial, while others may find relief in meditation or focusing on an abundance mindset.

-For me, I need iced water, hot coffee, and some deep breaths to set my intentions for the day.
+For me, I need iced water, hot coffee, and a third some deep breaths to set my intentions for the day.
 If I feel energetic, I will hop on my spinning bike or lift weights.

 Still a Nurse—Just in a New Role